 The Judging Process

 A panel of international judges evaluated teams from outside of their own geographic region.
-Professors that supervised a Regional Winner did not participate in the 2019 GOMAC Final Judging Panel and, if part of the GOMAC Committee, were removed from further discussions and decisions regarding the judging process.
+Professors that supervised a Regional Winner did not participate in the 2020 GOMAC Final Judging Panel and, if part of the GOMAC Committee, were removed from further discussions and decisions regarding the judging process.
 Professors from every GOMAC region participated in the selection for the Global Winner.
 The GOMAC Final Judging Panel proceeded with a secret ballot vote that was then revalidated by each judge independently.
-The judging process was supervised by Professor Wojciech Czart, and further validated by Professor Harold Boeck, who did not supervise any teams that participated in the 2019 GOMAC.
+The judging process was supervised by Professor Wojciech Czart, and further validated by Professor Harold Boeck.
 The entire process and results were then certified as authentic by the GOMAC Committee.

 Each top Finalist within each region was then identified as the Regional Winner.
-The Global Winner was selected among the Regional Winners by the GOMAC Final Judging Panel who also evaluated runner-ups as Global Winner contenders when scores were tied.
-Since the Global Winner is from the European Region, the GOMAC Committee identified the European runner-up as the new Regional Winner.
-As no team from the Americas ranked as a Finalist, no team was declared the Americas 2019 Regional Winner.
-The 2019 GOMAC Organizing Committee would like to remind participants that it is essential that they follow the Challenge guidelines set out under the terms and conditions to be eligible for judging.
+The Global Winner was selected among the Regional Winners by the GOMAC Final Judging Panel who also evaluated runner-ups when Global Winner contenders when scores were tied.
+The 2020 GOMAC Organizing Committee would like to remind participants that it is essential that they follow the Challenge guidelines set out under the terms and conditions to be eligible for judging.

-The 2019 GOMAC Judging Panel, comprising of 24 digital marketing specialists from around the world, judged the students’ digital marketing campaigns based on each teams’ Pre- and Post-Campaign decks and Google Data Studio reports.
-We would like to thank the following Judging Panel and supporting the GOMAC Organizing Committee in the judging process:
+The 2020 GOMAC Judging Panel, comprising of 22 digital marketing specialists from around the world, judged the students’ digital marketing campaigns based on each teams’ Pre- and Post-Campaign decks and Google Data Studio reports.
+The Winners were then identified by a 16-judge panel.
+We would like to thank the following 2020 GOMAC Judging Panel for supporting the 2020 GOMAC Organizing Committee in the judging process:

 - Thoma Daneau from UQAM – École des sciences de la gestion in Canada